iorala/osm-libch/README.md

 + The software requires PHP 5.4+
 + Both exports are in the JSON-Format.
 + To poll requests the overpass.swiss API is being used.
-Reason?
 + You find this program under github/osm-libch